-Male vasectomy is a simple procedure that prevents sperm from travelling from the testes to the penis by cutting and blocking the vas deferens – the tubes involved in this action.
+A male vasectomy is a simple procedure that prevents sperm from travelling from the testes to the penis by cutting and blocking the vas deferens – the tubes involved in this action.
 The remaining sperm in the testes is then absorbed into the body over time.

 What changes can be noticed?

-After a vasectomy you should not notice any changes, as it does not affect libido, the capacity to produce semen or male hormones, or the ability to have a normal sex life and to achieve orgasm and ejaculation.
+After a vasectomy procedure you should not notice any changes, as it does not affect libido, the capacity to produce semen or male hormones, or the ability to have a normal sex life and to achieve orgasm and ejaculation.
 The only difference that occurs is that the semen does not contain reproductive sperm cells, which should not be noticeable.

 In this case small incisions are made in the scrotum, the vas deferens are identified, and are then snipped and tied.
 The incisions are then closed with stitches.

-No scalpel vasectomy:
+No scalpel vasectomy method:

 This method is far less invasive, involving locating the vas deferens through the skin and making a tiny pointed incision.
 The vas are then cut and sealed, and there is no need for stitches.
 It can be done in as little as 5-10 minutes.